PROSTATE SURGERY

 What does a radical prostatectomy involve?

-Who is a radical prostatectomy suitable for?
+Who is this treatment suitable for?

-Why use a robot?
+Why use a robot in a radical prostatectomy?

 Using a robot is beneficial for three reasons.
 Firstly, the HD cameras allow the surgeon unparalleled visibility into the abdomen so he can perform at the highest level.
 Secondly, the range of motion offered by the robot is greater than human hand, which is ideal for the delicate movements required when removing the prostate.
 Finally, it reassures our patients that we are committed to using the very latest technology in delivering their care.